The top 25: Gen Tsuchikawa, CEO and CIO, Sony Innovation Fund and Innovation Growth Ventures

 “He has driven a wide range of strategic initiatives, spanning the spectrum of Sony’s diverse businesses worldwide.
 Under Gen’s leadership, SIF has grown from its founding in 2016 into an established venture firm while promoting open innovation throughout Sony.

-“Now with over 60 investments, Gen and his global team provide tremendous value to entrepreneurs across the globe and have expanded our vision and reach by spearheading the newly launched IGV, in partnership with Daiwa Capital Holdings.
+“Now with over 60 investments, Gen and his global team provide tremendous value to entrepreneurs across the globe and have expanded our vision and reach by spearheading the newly launched IGF, in partnership with Daiwa Capital Holdings.

-“There is still education to be done about how CVCs are positioned in the landscape, for example, correcting the idea that most CVC investments lead to an acquisition.
+Regarding the corporate venturing industry, Tsuchikawa said: “There is still education to be done about how CVCs are positioned in the landscape, for example, correcting the idea that most CVC investments lead to an acquisition.
 As CVCs continue to mature, we also believe there is more of an opportunity to take the lead on investments, which has historically not been the case.

 “Overall, we believe that CVC has proven its value to both corporations and the entrepreneur community in the last decade and look forward to seeing how the industry continues to evolve.”

-Collaboration with co-investors, internal business units or entrepreneurs is essential, Tsuchikawa said.
+Collaboration with co-investors, internal business units or entrepreneurs is essential, Tsuchikawa added.
 “We encourage the entire CVC community to think about how we can further collaboration efforts in both new and existing ways all in the spirit of innovation.”

 Tsuchikawa joined Sony in 2004 as senior VP of corporate development and treasury for its US electronics operations, having had more than 30 years of investment and M&A experience across industries including banking, wealth management and enterprise.